apasquale/rfactor2/README.md

 - Learn about image optimisation techniques
 - Rather than push directly to heroku, setup some CI/CD workflow to do all this in a controlled manner
 - Import it into Visual Studio and see how it handles TypeScript
+- Still not 100% happy with the overall structure of the codebase - Need to research best practises

 ## Building and running the code
 1. Clone the repo: `git clone https://git.heroku.com/rfactor2.git`